-Baker’s note: This post is by Joan Otto.
+Baker’s note: This post is by Joan Concilio.
 Joan’s been a full-time member of the MvD team for over three months now.
 This is her story in her own words.

 Joan and Chris were doing all right.

 And they were TIRED of it.
 Tired of living paycheck-to-paycheck.
 Tired of having a six-figure household income and never having quite “enough” to do more than pay the minimums.

 Tired of going to jobs that demanded too much of their time, working part-time jobs that sapped their energy and took time away from their amazing 11-year-old daughter, and tired of being broke and tired.